ash-project/ash_postgres/documentation/dsls/DSL-AshPostgres.DataLayer.md

 By default, a statement has no declared dependency on other tables, so `down` statements run before any other operation and `up` statements run after all other operations for that statement's table.
-If your statement's `up` depends on structure from another table (e.g. a foreign key referencing a unique index defined via `identities`), declare it with `after_tables` so the migration generator orders it correctly relative to that table's operations.
+If your statement's `up` depends on structure from another table (e.g. a foreign key referencing a unique index defined via `identities`), declare it with `after_resource` so the migration generator orders it correctly relative to that table's operations.
-Use `after_table_structures` when only the target table's structural operations are required and waiting for its custom statements would introduce a cycle.
+Use `after_tables` when only the target table's structural operations are required.
+Use `after_resource` when the target resource's custom statements must also run first.
 Use `after_statements` for dependencies between named custom statements on the same resource, such as creating a function before a trigger that invokes it.

 Additionally, when changing a custom statement, we must make some assumptions, i.e that we should migrate